Your cookie preferences

 Are there particular IGT charges?

 Like other gas networks, IGTs don't charge you directly — they charge the people who use their networks (the energy suppliers) that you then buy your gas from.
 Since 2004, IGTs have been regulated, which means they can't charge any more than the local network they are connected to.
-So, it should be no more expensive for your supplier to use an IGT network than a non-IGT network — and that means it shouldn't cost you any more either.
+It should therefore be no more expensive for your supplier to use an IGT network than a non-IGT network — and that means it shouldn't cost you any more either.

 Switching with an IGT tariff